Classical Physics: Spacetime and Fields: Fields

-is the Lagrange function or {\em Lagrangian}.
-Hereinafter, a dot above any quantity $\phi$ denotes the partial derivative of $\phi$ with respect to time, $\dot{\phi}=\frac{d\phi}{dt}$, and two dots above $\phi$ denote the second derivative of $\phi$ with respect to time, $\ddot{\phi}=\frac{d^2\phi}{dt^2}$.
-Consequently, the action of a physical system is the time integral of the Lagrangian,
+which follows from (\ref{clLg3}).
+Hereinafter, a dot above a quantity $\phi$ denotes the derivative of $\phi$ with respect to time, $\dot{\phi}=d\phi/dt$, and two dots above $\phi$ denote second derivative of $\phi$ with respect to time, $\ddot{\phi}=d^2\phi/dt^2$.
+The spatial components